-What covenants do lenders usually insist on in the context of a real-estate-related business combination?
-Does this vary with the overall financing of the transaction?
+33 What covenants do lenders usually insist on in the context of a property-level financing of a real estate business combination?

-In the context of real-estate-secured debt, the borrower (usually a special-purpose subsidiary of the target) typically undertakes covenants to operate the properties in the ordinary course, maintain existing contracts, permits and leases, and not take any action to impair the assets.
+In the context of property-level real estate-secured debt, the borrower (usually a special-purpose subsidiary of the target) typically undertakes covenants to operate the properties in the ordinary course, maintain existing contracts, permits and leases, and not take any action to impair the assets.